marmelab/ra-auth-auth0/README.md

 ### Initial setup

 1. Clone this project
-1. Run `make install run` to install the dependencies and start the Demo App

 We need to add some minimal configuration to our Auth0 instance to use it.
 This need to be done from the Auth0 Admin Console.